memfault/interrupt/_posts/2023-08-23-firmware-encryption-with-python.md

 > counter length: 112 bit / 8 = 14 bytes
 > counter block length: 14 bytes + Nonce 2 bytes = 16 bytes = 128 bit

-Since we want a counter length of 112 bits and our Nonce is 2 bytes, the counter block length should be 16 bytes (128 bits) to match the AES-128 bit encryption.
+Since we want a counter length of 112 bits and our Nonce is 2 bytes, the counter block length should be 16 bytes (128 bits) to match the AES-128-bit encryption.
 We want the counter variable to start at 0, so we’ll set initial_value=0.
 We’ll also specify `little_endian=False` for big-endian data alignment to align with the counter in the AES processor on the MCU:

 ```python
 import binascii